You cannot copy content of this website, your IP is being recorded

 Submucosal fibroids grow just under the inner lining of the uterus, the endometrium.
 These fibroids pose the most risk to a fetus during pregnancy, though these are also the least likely to develop.
 The possible complications in pregnancy from uterine fibroids include abnormal placental attachment and delivery, preterm labor, cesarean (C) section, post-delivery hemorrhage, and miscarriage.

 If you have fibroids and are looking for treatment or are unsure and seeking diagnoses, Dr. Richard Beyerlein can help here at his clinic for women’s health.
-Dr. Beyerlein’s specialized expertise, coupled with our exceptional health care staff, ensures all of your health needs are met.
-So please, do not hesitate to contact our office to book an appointment, or feel free to do so online.
-We are eager to meet you and provide you with quality care.
-We serve patients from Eugene OR, Creswell OR, Cottage Grove OR, Coburg OR, Lowell OR, Springfield OR, and Junction City OR.
+Dr. Beyerlein’s specialized expertise, coupled with our exceptional healthcare staff, ensures all of your health needs are met.
+For more information, contact us or schedule an appointment online.
+We are conveniently located at 911 Country Club Rd.
+Suite 222, Eugene, OR 97401.
+We serve patients from Eugene OR, Springfield OR, Coburg OR, Creswell OR, Cottage Grove OR, Lowell OR, Junction City OR, and surrounding areas.